Form Metadata & Organization

 Overview

-The field-hash that create_form() computes for deduplication is also part of the form record's metadata.
-This hash determines whether a newly uploaded PDF can be served from an existing entry in the catalog (avoiding re-extraction), and it also determines which forms benefit from shared AI fine-tuning.
-Workspace-specific metadata (description, tags, instructions) is layered on top of the shared structural record, so each workspace can customize how the form is labeled and documented without affecting other workspaces.
+The field-hash that create_form() computes for deduplication is also part of the form record.
+This hash determines whether a newly uploaded PDF can be served from an existing entry in the catalog (avoiding re-extraction), and it determines which forms benefit from shared AI fine-tuning.
+Workspace-specific metadata is layered on top of the shared structural record, so each workspace can name and document forms according to its own workflows without affecting other workspaces.

 Key Capabilities